MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

     }
 }
 ````

 #### Custom your QEC schemes

-The Azure Quantum Resource Estimator can abstract a customized QEC scheme based on the above formula by providing values for the `crossingPrefactor` $a$ and the `errorCorrectionThreshold` $p^\*$.
+The Estimator can abstract a customized QEC scheme based on the above formula by providing values for the `crossingPrefactor` $a$ and the `errorCorrectionThreshold` $p^\*$.
 Further, you need to specify the `logicalCycleTime`, that is, the time to execute a single logical operation, which depends on the code distance and the physical operation time assumptions of the underlying physical qubits.
 Finally, a second formula computes the `physicalQubitsPerLogicalQubit`, that is, the number of physical qubits required to encode one logical qubit based on the code distance.

 You can use the following code as a template for QEC schemes: